JoaoBlimping/pigEngine/doNext.md

+# 19/12/2015
+make the basic scene class contain the functionality to contain GUI windows.
+To run the scripts there will have to be a central virtual machine since it'll contain all the addon functions and that. the only problem there is they will need access to the current scene, so perhaps I can put the virtual machine and the current scene in some header file with a bunch of game constants like the screen height and stuff.
+OR I can just provide a pointer to a pointer to the current scene and make sure they don't try any funny business. yeah so then the addons just get the current scene and do whatever they desired with it, and then when they are done they return so that the script may carry on. they can block for ages though if they want I guess.

 # 18/12/2015
 Next thing I must do is make it that you can set the controls for controllers since they seem to do weird shit by default.